jrladd/CIS241/slides/eda.md

 Sample variance: $\dfrac{108,520}{4}=27,130$
 Sample standard deviation: $\sqrt{27,130}=164$

 Think of it as a "correction" when your data is only a sample.
-R does this by default!
+Pandas does this by default!

 ## Neither the mean, variance, nor standard deviation are **robust**.
 They are all very sensitive to outliers!